 We’ll start out today by showing a few examples of how our stock 2-sided slatwall display (SW-62FL) can be customized to help your product stand out at retail.
-The picture below shows how we created a cool footwear merchandiser out of a fairly generic freestanding slatwall display.
+The picture below shows how we created a cool footwear merchandiser out of a fairly generic freestanding slatwall display and panels.
 We added branding to the slatwall shoe shelves and added stenciled graphics to the base- the kind of graphics that would appeal to skateboarders or who someone who is inclined to wear Vans.
 We then added a digital media player which featured very hip video content and included a custom frame around the video screen that tied in with the header we added.
 The result was a well-branded and interesting slatwall display that could capture shopper attention.

 Our second example is a spinning bamboo pinwheel slatwall display that we made out of carbonized edge grain bamboo which we clear coated to bring out the natural beauty of the bamboo material.
 In addition to the inherent space efficiency of the pinwheel design, this display offers all of the sustainability benefits for which bamboo is known.
 Some species of bamboo grow nearly 4 feet in a 24- hour period so bamboo is one of the most eco-friendly materials one earth.
 It is also incredibly strong and durable so there is no need for aluminum or metal slat extrusions since there really is no risk of the slat channels chipping.
 In addition, the edges of bamboo do not need to be finished since 3-ply bamboo is visually interesting.